-It began with ominous music and people marching through a forest, looking like something out of the Herbert Hoover Middle School Christmas Pageant.
-They watch as soldiers in tinfoil armor tie a man hand and foot and throw him into a lake.
+It began with people vaguely dressed as peasants marching through a forest to ominous music.
+They watch as soldiers in helmets made of baking pans tie a man hand and foot and throw him into a lake.
 The water closes over him.
 Glub, glub, glub.

-Just when the suspense is becoming unbearable, the King, in a crown made of paperclips, raises his arm.
-The crowd, shouting “hurrah!” runs splashing into the lake and fishes the man out.
+Just when the suspense is becoming unbearable, a man in a tinfoil crown raises his arm.
+The peasants shout “hurrah!” and run splashing into the lake to fish the man out.
 He’s none the worse for wear – doesn’t even look wet – and everyone goes home happily.

 The next scene shows then-Chief Judge Kaye (in modern dress), gazing earnestly into the camera.
 “That’s how trials used to be in the old days,” she says.
 “But thanks to jurors like yourselves, we have our marvelous present system of justice.”

-This seems to be setting the bar awfully low.
-The best that can be said about the criminal justice system is that it’s better than throwing people into a lake?
-What if you had to sit through a movie of barber surgeons hacking off limbs every time you go to the doctor?
+That seems to be setting the bar awfully low.
+The best she can say about jury trials is that they’re better than throwing people into a lake?

 Judge: Miz Jones – is that how you pronounce your name, “Jones”?